ryan-d-williams/MMM-GoogleSheets/README.md

     </tbody>
 </table>

-## In the Wild

-Send me pictures of your Google Sheets module and I'll add them here

-## Bugs & Feature Requests

-If you find an issue or want a new feature, [add it as an issue](https://github.com/ryan-d-williams/MMM-GoogleSheets/issues) and I'll be happy to (try to) make it happen

 ## Google Apps Script Library

 The library feature of google apps script is used to make it easy to update the code in the future for new features or bug fixes.
 If you feel more comfortable seeing the code yourself, you can copy the code from the file [in this repo](https://github.com/ryan-d-williams/MMM-GoogleSheets/blob/master/code.gs).
 Note that if you choose this option, you will need to manually copy-paste future updates in.